natalieagus/50002/docs/Labs/lab1.md

 ## Introduction to FPGA Development

 In this lab, we'll explore basics of HDL for FPGA Development.
 This is crucial for your 1D project, where you're tasked to create an electronic hardware prototype from combinational and sequential logic components using FPGA.
-It is a culminating project that integrates and applies the knowledge and skills you learn in 50002 because you are not coding on a computer, y*ou are building the digital system that a computer is made of*.
+It is a culminating project that integrates and applies the knowledge and skills you learn in 50002 because you are not coding on a computer, *you are building the digital system that a computer is made of*.

 ### What are we doing here?
+(Long Version)

 Remember the purpose of learning 50.002?
 To understand *how computers work* from transistors into operating system.
 That is, to know how to **build** a computer, from literal scratch.
 A computer is not just our general purpose controller, it can be simple stuffs like microcontroller or logic boards inside your oven, washing machine, airconditioner, etc. When we understand how the general-purpose one works, it's pretty intuitive how other specific types work too.